Medically reviewed by Drugs.com. Last updated on Jul 7, 2022.

 -Maintenance dose: The dose should be adjusted based on the serum potassium level and the desired target range (up to the maximum dose of 25.2 g orally once a day).
 The dose can be up-titrated based on the serum potassium level at 1 week or longer intervals, in increments of 8.4 g.

--This drug should be administered with food.
+-This medicine can be administered with or without food.

 -This drug should not be heated (e.g., microwave) or added to heated foods or liquids.